Mindat, Chin State

+History

+In 2021, the town was the site of the battle of Mindat during the Myanmar civil war (2021–present).

 People

-The people living in Mindat are called K'Cho, which is made up of three tribes; Mün/Müün, Daai, and Kaang.
+The people living in Mindat are called K'Cho(Cho), which is made up of 3 regions; Mün, Daai, and Kaang.
 The K'Cho people are known for their rare tradition of females having their face tattooed.
-However, this tradition is no longer practice since the mid 1900s and face tattoo can only be seen on elderly women.
+However, this tradition is no longer practice since in 1962 and face tattoo can only be seen on elderly women.
 Beginning in the early 21st century, many of the K'Cho people have migrated to many different parts of the world including United States, Australia, Denmark, Norway, New Zealand, Malaysia, and many others.

-Based on a translated conversation with a group of elderly women with tattooed faces (2016):